 1.7 What types of changes can I expect to the Services?
 We continuously work to improve the Services and may change the Services at any time.
-Additionally, there are reasons why Microsoft may stop providing portions of the Services, including that it's no longer feasible for us to provide it, the technology advances, customer feedback indicates a change is needed, our agreements with third parties no longer permit us to make their material available, or external issues arise that make it imprudent or impractical to continue.
+Additionally, there are reasons why Microsoft may stop providing portions of the Services, including that it's no longer feasible for us to provide it, the technology advances, customer feedback indicates a change is needed, our agreements with third parties no longer permit us to make their material available or external issues arise that make it imprudent or impractical to continue.
 We may release the Services or their features in a beta version, which may not work correctly or in the same way the final version may work.
-We may, among other things: (i) restrict or limit access to the Services; (ii) retrieve information from the Authorized Device and any connected peripheral device used to log onto the Services as necessary to operate and protect the security of the Services, and to enforce this Agreement; and (iii) upgrade, modify, withdraw, suspend, or discontinue any functionality or feature of the Services, or any hardware or software associated with the Services or with an Authorized Device, from time to time without notice.
-We may do so by the automatic download of related software directly to your Authorized Device, including software that prevents you from accessing the Services, playing pirated games, or using unauthorized hardware peripheral devices.
+We may, among other things: (i) restrict or limit access to the Services; (ii) retrieve information from the Authorised Device and any connected peripheral device used to log onto the Services as necessary to operate and protect the security of the Services, and to enforce this Agreement; and (iii) upgrade, modify, withdraw, suspend or discontinue any functionality or feature of the Services, or any hardware or software associated with the Services or with an Authorised Device, from time to time without notice.
+We may do so by the automatic download of related software directly to your Authorised Device, including software that prevents you from accessing the Services, playing pirated games or using unauthorised hardware peripheral devices.

 You represent that you are the parent or legal guardian of such minor;

 You acknowledge that some features of the Services, and some content available through the Services, may contain or expose users to material unsuitable for minors.
 You agree to supervise usage by minors whom you permit or enable to use the Services.
 The Services are not intended for use by children under 13 without adult supervision;